Scarabol/rock-raiders-web/README.md

 - Selection layer capturing all touch events prevents camera control on mobile
 - Rendering issue on mobile with icon panel and mission briefing, clearing rect seems to small
 - When switching from loading to main menu layer on mobile the new layer is not shown
+- Clear job from surface, if dynamite cannot reach target

 ### Cosmetics